 The inherent flaws of old economic models are beginning to be exposed, as humankind has a better understanding of the growing social inequalities and environmental impact.
 COVID-19 has made it clear that too many of our people and our social systems are too vulnerable.
 This is the time to regrow inclusive economies.
 We must urgently de-concentrate economic flows, re-elevate territories and globally interconnect local economic systems.
 The philanthropy sector must champion new ways to measure “progress” and a more evolved concept of “value.”
 New models are emerging that hold the potential to transform our economies and our lives.

 At the WINGSForum we will imagine how we can embrace these new business and economic models and help them flourish.
 We will imagine new roles that philanthropy can play in bridging the values and achievements of the social sector with mainstream markets.
 Together we will explore the possibilities of the Green economy, new financing models, impact investing and social economy to make tangible decisions on how to create progress at a greater pace and scale.

 CALENDAR OF EVENTS 2020/2021

-The advent of a global pandemic makes the logistics of coming together impossible this year, but it is equally impossible to just “shift” to a digital format for a WINGSForum because much of the interactions and collaborations that make our Forum so valuable simply cannot be replicated in a digital format.
+The advent of a global pandemic makes the logistics of coming together impossible in 2020, but it is equally impossible to just “shift” to a digital format for a WINGSForum because much of the interactions and collaborations that make our Forum so valuable simply cannot be replicated in a digital format.

 So, our planning team reimagined an approach that is more creative and more aligned to support the important work ahead.